SuperDARN/rst/docs/user_guide/mac_install.md

 You can find the latest release at: [http://cdf.gsfc.nasa.gov/](https://spdf.gsfc.nasa.gov/pub/software/cdf/dist/latest/macosx/)

-For macOS it is also available through MacPorts, as are all listed dependencies.
+For macOS, it is also available through MacPorts, as are all listed dependencies.
 However, if the MacPorts installation errors or you do not use MacPorts, you may follow the instructions below.

 From the above site, navigate to the `/cdf/dist/latest/macosx` directory and download the pkg file `CDFX_X_X-binary_signed.pkg`, where `X_X_X` is the version number of the latest release.
 Double click the file where you downloaded it and install it like a normal Mac package.